 Some folks know I have a bit of a soft spot for planar magnetic headphones.
 Although I don’t own one myself (still saving up for that Audeze LCD-2 🙂 ).
 But the thing is they really intrigue me.
 When you start reading and learning a bit more on headphones like I did before I started with this site, the general impression you get is that planar magnetics are “something very special”.
 And they should be with most of these headphones costing between $1000 and $4000.

 A few months ago I did an article on the HiFiMAN HE-400S and I was really tempted to buy these since they sold at $300.
 They got great reviews, but the one thing that held me from actually buying them was the general consensus on the sound quality.
 Almost every review I read said they sound great, BUT… they didn’t sound like a true planar magnetic.
 It didn’t have that typical bass response that you expect from a planar magnetic.

 Welcome Oppo PM-3

 Out of the blue, a friend came over a few weeks ago and he carried the Oppo PM-3.
 He offered to loan them to me for the next 2 weeks and asked me to make a review of them.
 At first I thought “Hmm another budget planar magnetic headphone??”
 But at the same time this was the first one I got to actually listen to!
 Needless to say, I accepted his offer graciously.

 So today I’ll give my opinion on it.
-Although a bit more expensive at $399 it’s still considered budget-friendly when it comes to planar magnetics.
+Although a bit more expensive it’s still considered budget-friendly when it comes to planar magnetics.
 Let’s see if the PM-3 can succeed in giving the listener a true planar magnetic sound signature.

 Design & Portability